Call for an Initial Consultation (908) 561-5577

 The penalties and severity of DWI charges depend on the blood alcohol content.
 For first offenders, a BAC of .08 or .09 will result in a three-month loss of license.
 A BAC of .10 or above will result in a seven to twelve-month loss of license.
 A BAC of .15 or above will additionally face the imposition of the ignition interlock device.
 In addition to the loss of license, a first offender will also face high fines typically between $600 to $1,000 dollars and will also face the possibility of up to 30 days in jail.

-In addition to these penalties, a first offender will also be required to attend 12 hours in the Intoxicated Drivers Resource Center, also known as the I.D.R.C.
+In addition to these penalties, a first-time offender will also be required to attend 12 hours of education at the Intoxicated Drivers Resource Center, also known as the I.D.R.C.

 The Penalties for Second Offenders

-Unlike a first offense DWI, your BAC for repeat DUI offenses does not impact the penalties.
-A .08 reading or above faces a two-year loss of license.
-In addition, you will face the imposition of the ignition interlock device, 2 to 90 days in jail and 48 hours in the IDRC.
+Unlike a first-offense DWI, your BAC for repeat DUI offenses does not affect the penalties—a reading of .08 or above results in a two-year loss of license.
+In addition, you will face the imposition of an ignition interlock device, a fine of $1,000 to $10,000, and 2 to 90 days in jail, as well as 48 hours in the IDRC.
 A judge may suspend the jail time and order the 48 hours in the IDRC as an overnight requirement in lieu of jail.

 The Penalties for Third Offenders

 Like a second offense DWI, your BAC does not impact the penalties.
-A .08 reading or above will result in a ten-year loss of license and 180 days in jail.
+A reading of 0.08 or above will result in a ten-year loss of license and 180 days in jail.
 The jail sentence is mandatory.
-The only exception to the jail requirement is that 90 of the 180 days in jail may be served in an inpatient alcohol medical facility that must be approved by the court.
-Any fees associated with enrolling in such a facility is entirely your burden.
+The only exception to the jail requirement is that 90 of the 180 days in jail may be served in an inpatient alcohol medical facility that the court must approve.
+Any fees associated with enrolling in such a facility are entirely your burden.

 Being charged with a DWI within 1,000 feet of a school zone is a serious ticket that greatly enhances the penalties you will face in addition to the already severe penalties for the underlying DWI charge.
 Typically a school zone ticket will double the fines and penalties including the time period by which your driver’s license may be revoked.